New England Institute of Technology

-New England Institute of Technology (New England Tech or NEIT) is a private university with its main campus in East Greenwich, Rhode Island.
+New England Institute of Technology (New England Tech or NEIT) is a private university with its main campus in East Greenwich, Rhode Island, United States.
 It was established in 1940 and Richard I. Gouse has been the president since 1971.

 Campuses

 New England Tech's main campus is located on One New England Tech Blvd, East Greenwich with two smaller campuses located in Warwick.